anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

 Move SharePoint Document Set
 -----------------------------------------
 Moves a SharePoint document set from the document library to the specified URL with the help of Microsoft Flow.
-You can move the document sets to another document library cross-site or to another folder.
+You can move the document sets to another document library cross-site, to another cross-site collection or to another folder.

 .. rubric:: Output Parameters